Boeing Loses More Orders (NYSE:BA)

 Conclusion

-Currently order inflow isn’t that interesting as we are more interested in determining the shape and pace of the recovery.
+Currently, order inflow isn't that interesting as we are more interested in determining the shape and pace of the recovery.
 So what are more interested in are the delivery numbers.
-Delivery numbers showed a slight uptick of two units, but with 13 aircraft delivered during the month things still are not fantastic for Boeing and that truly reflects the company’s current dependence on wide body aircraft deliveries.
+Delivery numbers showed a slight uptick of two units, but with 13 aircraft delivered during the month things still are not fantastic for Boeing and that truly reflects the company's current dependence on wide body aircraft deliveries.

 Looking at cancellations, we saw a slight uptick in cancellation activity and I do expect cancellations to continue over the next 1-2 years for Boeing.
 Least important at this stage to me are the orders, we expect those to continue to be low but it is noteworthy that while aircraft need to be remarketed Boeing is not booking any orders at the moment to sell those jets.
 Possibly when there's more clarity on the Boeing 737 MAX timeline and the overall recovery of the demand profile we will see an uptick in activity there.